banshooter/xml-compare/README.md

 **xml-compare** is a Java library for comparing 2 XMLs with condition to ignore sequence of children nodes and sequence of attributes.

-**xml-compare** implemented by customized lexer and parser for educational purpose.
+**xml-compare** implemented by customized lexer and parser from scratch without any additional library, so its jar package is very small.

-xml-compare is mainly built for using in unit tests to comparing 2 xmls and also as an example of simple and stupid lexer and parser of XML.
+xml-compare is mainly built for using in unit tests to comparing 2 XMLs and also as an example of simple and stupid lexer and parser of XML.

 ## Example
 add this in project's pom.xml: